Understanding The Process

 Clothing doesn’t always arrive in the best condition. so before you photograph anything make sure that you look at the garments you are planning to take pictures of and make sure that they aren’t damaged.

 Next. you should probably steam or iron the clothes before photographing them.
-If you show customers clothing with wrinkles you’ll give them the wrong impression. so spending a little time washing and ironing the clothing before photographing it is time well spent.
+If you show customers clothing with wrinkles, you’ll give them the wrong impression. so spending a little time washing and ironing the clothing before photographing it is well spent.

 Photoshop for imperfections